Old Spaghetti Factory Cafe: Legacy

-Robin Williams performed at the Old Spaghetti Factory Cafe early in his career, and participated in a "Save the Old Spaghetti Factory!" benefit in the 1980s.
+Robin Williams performed at the Old Spaghetti Factory Cafe early in his career, and participated in a "Save the Old Spaghetti Factory!" benefit in 1980.
 Adlai Stevenson II used it as an "unofficial local headquarters" for his 1956 presidential campaign.
 The Macaroni Show, a 1962 variety show that evolved into Beach Blanket Babylon, and Donald Pippin's Pocket Opera started in the "Blue Noodle Room" at the Old Spaghetti Factory Cafe.
+Pippin received a benefit concert there in 1962 to help raise funds to pay off medical bills he received during (successful) treatment of a tumor in one of his arms.
+The Old Spaghetti Factory Cafe influenced the careers of other San Francisco restaurateurs, such as Alan Palmer and Ruben Medina, who were employed there.

 The new owner of the building that housed the Old Spaghetti Factory Cafe was issued a cease and desist order for modifying a Historic Landmark building without proper approval on February 1, 1985, the first time that any incidents had happened since the system had been established.
 He was fined $500 for each day that the building was in non-compliance.

+In an article that ran in the San Francisco Business Journal in 1985, Nancy Peters viewed the closure of the Old Spaghetti Factory Cafe as emblematic of the end of an era in North Beach, as a wooden sculpture that was in front of the restaurant was destroyed with an axe.
+Rising rents for commercial were seen as pricing local businesses out of operation, as chain businesses with larger cash reserves were considered to be more reliable by landlords.

+A 2010 paper by Tony Dumas for the Pacific Review of Ethnomusicology credited the Old Spaghetti Factory Cafe for helping to establish a social network of Flamenco dancers for a duration of nearly 30 years, creating a local identity for flamenco.